opencontainers/runc/README.md

 See the `sample_configs` folder for examples of what the container configuration should look like.

 Using this configuration and the current directory holding the rootfs for a process, one can use libcontainer to exec the container.
-Running the life of the namespace, a `pid` file is written to the current directory with the pid of the namespaced process to the external world.
+During the life of the container, a `state.json` file is written to the current directory with the pid and start time of the container's PID1.
 A client can use this pid to wait, kill, or perform other operation with the container.
 If a user tries to run a new process inside an existing container with a live namespace, the namespace will be joined by the new process.

-You may also specify an alternate root place where the `container.json` file is read and where the `pid` file will be saved.
+You may also specify an alternate root place where the `container.json` file is read and where the `state.json` file will be saved.

 #### nsinit